Quick Overview

-Understanding the Hierarchy of Artificial Intelligence (AI)
+The Hierarchy of Artificial Intelligence (AI)

-The Hierarchy of Artificial Intelligence
+Definition of Artificial Intelligence (AI)

-At its core, AI is a multidisciplinary field within computer science aimed at creating machines capable of mimicking human-like intelligence.
-It integrates techniques from mathematics, statistics, neuroscience, and engineering to create systems capable of learning, reasoning, and adapting.
 From solving complex problems like climate modelling to automating mundane tasks such as email sorting, AI’s capabilities span an impressive spectrum.
 However, given its vastness, understanding its structure and components requires a clear and systematic roadmap.

 Let’s explore its hierarchy, starting from the broader fields and narrowing down to specialized techniques.

-1. Machine Learning (ML)
+1. What is Machine Learning (ML)?

 According to Statista, the global machine learning market is projected to reach US$503.40bn by 2030, growing at a CAGR of 34.80% from 2025 to 2030.